-An Attachment is a set of boundaries, edges, or points on a flexible or rigid component used to connect it to another flexible component or a rigid component through a joint or spring.
+An Attachment is a set of boundaries, edges, or points on a flexible or rigid component used to connect it to another flexible or rigid component through a joint or spring.
 An attachment can be defined on the boundaries of a solid element, on the edges of a shell element, and on the points of a beam element.

-When an attachment is connected to a flexible body, you can user two different formulations: rigid and flexible.
+When an attachment is connected to a flexible body, you can use two different formulations: rigid or flexible.